 This section of the paper was moderate.
 The paper covered Business and economy, books authors, international and national, finance and banking, sports, Politics, history, science and technology.
 Very less time should be devoted to this section of the paper.
 In order to generate a percentile of 90+ a student should have ideally attempted 14-18 questions with 85 – 90% accuracy.

-The overall feel of the paper was of easy category.
+The overall feel of the paper was of easy to moderate category.
 Now talking of strategy as a general rule you should not get struck in any question unless you are sure about its solution.
 Taking the Verbal, the general strategy is that never leave a RC passage on the face of it that it is either lengthy or the language is difficult, without reading the questions given below as some of the question could be direct and do not require full reading and understanding of the passage.
 Taking the Reasoning section, since many of the questions on AR were in sets of 3 questions, thus do not get struck in any one set.
 If arrangement is difficult to be deciphered, then move on to the next set and so on, so as to reach till the end of the section.
 The general strategy for Quant section would be to solve easier questions and leave all the questions which were difficult or time consuming.
 GK section should have been devoted very less time and attempting only those questions which one knows.
 One should have a good knowledge of grammar and vocabulary to score well.
 Also one should read a lot to have hold on reading comprehensions.